j2css/j2c/README.md

 `CamelCase` and `_snake_case` names are turned into `-dash-case`, so that property names can be left unquoted in the source.

-Combine (sub)properties who share the same value using `$` as a separator.
+Combine (sub)properties who share the same value by using `$` as a separator.
 It is useful to specify vendor prefixes.

 #### Property ordering